Hissongjoseph/ChallengeProjects/README.md

 # Challenge Projects

-Repo is used to upload demo and challenge projects.
+Repo is used to upload projects completed by watching demo videos and challenge projects.

 AngularDemo
 -Angular/Spring application using a H2 in-memory database.